-Connecticut criminal records refer to official documents containing the criminal history information of persons within the state.
-This information comprises arrest records, court dockets, and conviction information all assembled from local, county and state jurisdictions, trial courts, courts of appeals as well as county and state correctional facilities.
+Connecticut criminal records refer to official documents containing the criminal history information of persons in Connecticut.
+Also known as rap sheets, they comprise arrest records, court dockets, and conviction information, all assembled from local, county, and state jurisdictions, trial courts, courts of appeals as well as county and state correctional facilities.

 Criminal records in the state of Connecticut generally comprise the following:

 - The full name of the subject (including any aliases)

 - A photograph/mugshot

 - Details of any unique physical identifiers